szhaovas/CSCI576_project/README.txt

-USC CSCI576 final team project
-Original repo at https://github.com/sunshuu/multimedia-project This is a cleaned-up version of the memory branch from the source
+USC CSCI576 multimedia system final team project Original repo at https://github.com/sunshuu/multimedia-project This is a cleaned-up version of the memory branch from the source